wesdoyle/python_epidemic_simulation/README.md

 ## Summary

-__This is not a scientifically correct or rigorous simulation.
-It is used for programming learning purposes only.__
+### This is not a scientifically correct or rigorous simulation.
+It is used for programming learning purposes only!

-A crude simulation of an edpidemic using Python and `pygame`.
+This is a crude simulation of an edpidemic using Python and `pygame`.

-The simulation consists of a 2-dimensional space in which a configurable number of epidemiological hosts move in with variable linear velocity.
+The simulation consists of a 2-dimensional space in which a configurable number of epidemiological hosts move and transmit a contagious state with variable linear velocity.

 Each host exists in a state of `unexposed`, `infected`, or `recovered`.